ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * Added ignoreMismatch parameter to control if assessments proceed when server certificate does not match the assessment hostname.

 ### 1.16.x (in progress) ###

+* Changed API versioning to match software version numbers.
+* Documented EndpointDetails.Freak.
+* Documented several new fields of ChainCert: notBefore, notAfter, SigAlg, KeyAlg, KeySize, KeyStrength.
+* Field ChainCert.issues is now set to zero if there are no issues.
+Previously this field wouldn't exist in the JSON structure.
+* Fixed ChainCert.issues didn't flag weak (e.g., SHA1) certificates.